Managing Cancer Anxiety and the Frustration of Unexplainable Symptoms

 Sometimes there’s just not a solution.
 There’s no rhyme or reason.
 I am learning that not every situation has a diagnosis.
 It feels strange because I felt fine and healthy and received a stage IV cancer diagnosis from an unrelated issue.
 I often can’t just accept that there just might not be a reason for my shortness of breath.
 I can’t just blame it on anxiety or some other emotional ailment.
 The foot pain has a solution, but there’s not an answer as to how it occurred.

 My personality type wants the how and why and when.
 I don’t always get that.
 In fact, I seldom get that.
 How did I get lung cancer?
 A shoulder shrug is all I got.
-I am inserting a bit of sarcasm here, but my answer was equivalent to that of should shrug.
+I am inserting a bit of sarcasm here, but my answer was equivalent to that of a shoulder shrug.

 My desire for answers doesn’t always come to fruition, but I try to keep going and make the best of it.
 After all, a little shortness of breath and some plantar fasciitis are mild compared to the debilitating symptoms many experience.